yvetteds/yvette-desereville-capstone-fullstack/README.md

    ```sh
    knex seed:run
    ```
-6. To launch the application, launch the backend first, by running 'npm start' or an equivalent starting command.
+6. To launch the application, launch the backend first, by running 'npm start' or an equivalent start command.
    ```sh
    npm start
    ```